 Bee Balm is a mild, natural tranquilizer.
 It is used as a remedy for nervous conditions, headache, depression, tension, insomnia, flatulence, colds, flu, sore throats, hypertension, thyroid conditions (such as Grave’s disease), bronchitis, other lung problems, indigestion, nausea, asthma, cold sores, herpes, mumps, menstrual cramps, and colic.
 Sometimes Bee Balm is used to induce mild sweating and to bring on menstruation.

 Bee Balm contains polyphenols that fight harmful bacteria including streptococci.
 It also contains an anesthetic compound that relieves pain.
 Bee Balm makes a great wound compress – it relieves pain, helps stop bleeding, and prevents infection.

-Native to North America and related to the mints, Bee Balm produces brightly colored flowers at the top of a tall stalk.
-The shaggy blooms usually range in color from hot pink to flaming red and burgundy.
+Originating in North America and related to the mints, Bee Balm produces brightly colored flowers at the top of a tall stalk.
+The shaggy blooms usually range in color from hot pink and lavender to flaming red and burgundy.
 The branching plants grow to a height of four feet and likes rich, fairly moist, well-drained soil with a neutral ph.
 Bee Balm will grow in full sun or partial shade.
 The plant is a perennial and is easily divided by division.
 Bee Balm, like mint, can take over a flower bed quickly (it spreads by underground runners).
 Roots are very shallow so take care when weeding.
 Prune almost to the ground in the fall.
 Bee Balm does not grow well where winters are warm and humid.
 Do not harvest Bee Balm for medicinal use if leaves develop spots of white mildew.